RonHachmon/RonHachmon/README.md

 ### Hi there i'm Ron Hachmon 👋
 https://ron-hachmon.vercel.app/

-## I'm a CS graduate
+## I'm a Software developer
-- 🌱 I’m currently learning deep learning through keras, and web application using Typescript and React
+Software developer with a fervent passion for crafting clean, object-oriented code.
+I thrive on tackling complex algorithms and bringing order to intricate systems.
+My code reflects not just functionality, but elegance and maintainability.

   Hobbies: